 - 2019 form 941s for each quarter

-- Payroll record or other document supporting that entity was operational on 2/15/2020
+- Payroll record or other document supporting operational status on 2/15/2020

-- Compute 2019 payroll costs by adding the following:
+- Compute 2019 payroll costs by adding specific components

 - Multiply average monthly payroll costs X 2.5